Luke Parker (footballer): AFL career

 It was an impressive debut year from Parker playing as small, tackling forward and in the midfield.
 He was compared to his teammate Jude Bolton, due to his hardness at the contest, strong tackling and ability to win contested possession.

 The young midfielder took a significant step forward in 2013, moving from a regular substitute at the back end of the previous season to a dangerous and highly valued member of the starting line-up.
 Playing every game, he averaged 21 disposals and five marks and proved a more than handy forward, finishing with 22 goals.

 In 2014, Parker further made his mark on the team becoming the youngest player since Michael O'Loughlin in 1998 to be awarded the Bob Skilton Medal recognised by the coaches as the Swans' Best and Fairest.
 He also won the Paul Kelly Players' Player award which is voted on each week by the playing group.

 In 2015, Parker became a member of the leadership group, at 22 years of age.
 His courage and determination on the field was recognised by his peers, as Parker won the Robert Rose Award for the AFL's Most Courageous Player.
 His season ended prematurely when he suffered a fractured fibula when had his right leg twist awkwardly in a tackle against Collingwood in round 20.

 Parker made a strong comeback in 2016, being awarded the Brett Kirk Medal (best on ground in the Sydney Derby) in round three.
 He won the Most Courageous Player award for the second year running and polled second in the Brownlow Medal with 26 votes, only beaten by Patrick Dangerfield of the Geelong Cats.
 He was also rewarded with his first ever All Australian honours in a career best season.

 Parker had a consistent year in 2017, averaging 25.4 disposals a game.
 After the Swans lost their first six games of the season, they would then only lose two of their last sixteen home-and-away matches.
 Parker's role in the Swans' form turnaround was particularly prominent, once again winning the Bob Skilton Medal.

 Round 1, 2018, saw Parker kick a stunning goal from a bicycle kick that was shortlisted for the 2018 goal of the year.

 Parker played in the Swans team that lost the 2024 Grand Final to Brisbane.

-In October 2024, Parker requested a trade to the North Melbourne Football Club.
+In October 2024, Parker signed a three year contract with the North Melbourne Football Club, to the end of 2027.
+In 2026, Parker transitioned to be a defender in the North Melbourne backline.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.